We are currently constructing a brand new multi-purpose indoor recreation complex at RBJ Schlegel Park. Learn more about this exciting project below.

 Budget and finances

-The total budget for this project is $144 million.
-Construction of the new recreation facility will be funded through a previously announced grant from the federal and provincial governments, as well as development charge revenues, meaning the construction of this facility will have no impact on municipal taxes.
+The total budget for this project is $174 million, with $30 million allocated specifically for the construction of the gymnasium.
+Funding for the new recreation facility comes from previously announced grants by the federal and provincial governments, as well as development charge revenues.
+This means the facility’s construction will have no impact on municipal taxes.

-The Government of Canada is investing $9.7 million in the project, and the Government of Ontario is investing over $8 million through the Investing in Canada Infrastructure Program (ICIP).
-The allocation of these grants has been vital both for the project to date, and for its ongoing success.
+The Government of Canada is investing $9.7 million in the project, plus an additional $2 million for the multi-use gymnasium.
+The Government of Ontario is contributing more than $8 million through the Investing in Canada Infrastructure Program (ICIP).
+These grants have been critical to the project's progress and ongoing success.

 Read the staff report and consultants' report for more information.